klauer/epics-sumo-mirror/doc/reference-sumo.rst

     show a python stacktrace instead of an error message and may be useful for debugging the program."
 ``-v, --verbose``
     Show command calls.
-This option value is stored in the configuration file.
+A default for this option can be put in a configuration file.
 ``-n, --dry-run``
     Just show what the program would do.